Sathvik-Shetty-1569/Sathvik-Shetty-1569/README.md

 ## 👾 Who Am I

-I'm **Sathvik** — a builder.
+I'm **Sathvik** — an AI systems thinker who ships.

-I like building things that are actually useful, not just impressive in a demo.
+I don't just integrate APIs and call it an AI project.
+I care about **how** the agent reasons, **why** it fails, and what it takes to make it actually useful.

-My sweet spot is somewhere between **AI** and **full-stack** — where the interesting problems live.
+My zone is the intersection of **LLMs, agentic systems, and full-stack** — where the hardest and most interesting problems sit.

-I'm not trying to be the smartest person in the room.
-Just the one who ships.

-> *"Build fast.
-Break things.
-Learn faster."*
+I'm not chasing hype.
+I'm building things with a point of view.

 ---